bsunderhus/fluentui/rfcs/convergence/first-rule-of-aria.md

 - Windows High Contrast Mode only assigns color based on HTML semantics, not ARIA
 - Certain touch-based screen reader interactions do not trigger standard DOM events, so a control like `<input type="range">` is actually impossible to recreate accessibly with `<div>`s + ARIA (touch-based screen readers will not increment/decrement an ARIA slider)
 - Here's a thread that covers some of the differences between a `<textarea>` and a `<div role="textbox" contenteditable>`: https://twitter.com/codingchaos/status/1157001879991152640?s=20
-- A `<select>` element cannot be recreated with ARIA in a way that works seemlessly across platforms: mobile browsers often have completely custom rendering of the options list, and the platform API mappings are actually different between Windows, macOS, and iOS/Android.
+- A `<select>` element cannot be recreated with ARIA in a way that works seamlessly across platforms: mobile browsers often have completely custom rendering of the options list, and the platform API mappings are actually different between Windows, macOS, and iOS/Android.
 - Sometimes live regions are used to make up for differences between native behavior and custom ARIA widgets.
 This technique usually falls spectacularly flat on braille displays, where live regions have notably flaky support, particularly when they conflict with interaction.

 The difficulty replicating the robust nature of HTML with custom scripting and ARIA is why the [First Rule of ARIA](https://w3c.github.io/using-aria/#rule1) is "don't use ARIA".